 How to Eat Chia Seeds with Water

 Since chia seeds can hold up to 12 times their weight in water, soaking your chia seeds in water is a great way to prevent dehydration.
-You can combine chia seeds with water to make a natural energy drink like this No Sugar Lemon Chia Fresca.
+You can combine chia seeds with water to make a natural energy drink.
 You can also mix chia seeds with water to create a vegan-friendly egg substitute for your baked goods and recipes.

 Combining chia seeds with water and fruit is also an effective and healthy way to create a homemade jam!